sandbox-quantum/Tangelo/TUTORIALS.rst

 incurred by installation issues experienced by your attendees (the worst).
 Some cloud providers offer services that can help with that.

-Google colab
+Google Colab
 ^^^^^^^^^^^^

 .. |gcolab| image:: https://colab.research.google.com/assets/colab-badge.svg

-Google Colab is a rather straightforward way to achieve the above, as explained on this `webpage <https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb#scrollTo=K-NVg7RjyeTk>`_.
+`Google Colab <https://research.google.com/colaboratory/faq.html>`_ is a rather straightforward way to achieve the above, as explained on this `webpage <https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb#scrollTo=K-NVg7RjyeTk>`_.
 If you see a |gcolab| badge like this one in a notebook, you can just deploy the notebook on Google Colab by just clicking on it.

 Users can read, execute and collaborate through their internet browser.
 The notebook is hosted and executed on a machine